- Joining the Faculty Pension Plan

 Who can I name as my beneficiary?

 If you have a spouse, you must name your spouse as your primary beneficiary under British Columbia Pension Legislation.
-Should your spouse wish to waive their right to the death benefits, they must complete a Spouse’s Waiver of Beneficiary Right to Benefits in a Pension Plan, Locked-In Retirement Account, Life Income Fund or Annuity Before Payments Start.
+Should your spouse wish to waive their right to the death benefits, they must complete a Form 4 – Spouse’s Waiver of Beneficiary Right to Benefits in a Pension Plan, Locked-In Retirement Account, Life Income Fund or Annuity Before Payments Start.